bigeyex/brackets-sftp-upload/README.md

 SFTP/FTP upload plugin for brackets

+## Features ##

+* Keep track of changed files in your project
+* Upload panel - you have total control over which to upload and which to skip
+* Server settings for each project
+* Store server settings in the extension folder, not the root folder of your projects, so no worry about uploading your credentials to your git repo.
+* Right click menu command in your project panel, upload any specific file or folder you want.
+* Also a good sample code to learn how brackets works with node.

+## Getting Started ##

+1. Open Extension Manager by clicking the building-blocky icon on the right side of Brackets;
+2. Search for sftpupload;
+3. Click Install;
+4. Click the up-side arrow icon (on the right) to open the panel;
+5. Navigate to your project, click "Server Setup" button and fill in your server info;
+6. Now you can right-click on the files in your project, use Upload via SFTP to upload it to your server;
+7. If you change and save a file within the project, it will show up in the bottom panel; you can click "Upload" to upload this file, "Skip" to skip a single file, or "Upload All" to upload all changed files to the server.
+8. Shortcuts:
+    * (Ctrl-Alt-U / Cmd-Alt-U) to upload the current opening file;
+    * (Ctrl-Shift-U / Cmd-Shift-U) to upload all changed files;
+    * (Ctrl-Alt-Shift-U / Cmd-Alt-Shift-U) to open up Upload panel.

 ## Release Notes ##

+version 1.3.1
+- @dedo1911 added Italian translation.
+- new shortcut for "Upload All": Ctrl-Shift-U.

 version 1.3
 - now saves server info in local user preferences.